sgpearson17/bathy2strat/README.md

 Code for computing stratigraphy from bathymetry as per Figure 5 of Pearson et al (2022)

 ### depositAgeCalculator_v019_BogueInlet_GUI_Ameland.m
-Code for computing stratigraphy from bathymetry as per Figure 5 of Pearson et al (2022)
+Code for computing stratigraphy from bathymetry with GUI as per Pearson et al (2023)

 ### polarETDanalysis_v014_resubmission_final_newSensitivity_plot_Ale.m
 Code to compute polar analysis of ebb-tidal delta changes as per Figure 4 of Pearson et al (2022)